 When the aircraft is 1000 feet away from the selected altitude the altitude alert you will hear one beep.

-At 100 feet prior to target the TAS 1000 will activate
+At 100 feet prior to target the TAS 1000 will activate the

 altitude alert and you will hear two beeps.

 Outside The Altitude Warning Band

 Once the airplane is inside the altitude warning band the

 or below the altitude warning band.

-Alert warning function menu can be configured from the list of active menus in “Configuration Mode”.
+The alert warning function menu can be configured from the list of active menus in “Configuration Mode”.

-TAS 1000 Optional Encoder
+TAS 1000 Optional Encoder Module

-Altitude Encoder / Overspeed
+Altitude Encoder / Overspeed Indicator